wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 <a name="proxy"></a>
 <p><span style="font-size: large; font-weight: 500">Use the Wavefront Proxy</span></p>

-The [Wavefront proxy](proxies.html) ingests data and forwards them to the Wavefront service in a secure, fast, and reliable manner.
-It prevents data loss, simplifies firewall configuration, and allows you to filter or enrich data before they arrive at the Wavefront service.
+The [Wavefront proxy](proxies.html) ingests data and forwards it to the Wavefront service in a secure, fast, and reliable manner.
+It prevents data loss, simplifies firewall configuration, and allows you to filter or enrich data before it arrives at the Wavefront service.
 {% include note.html content="Supported with Wavefront Proxy version 7.0 and later.
-Before sending data via the proxy, you need to [Install and Manage Wavefront Proxies](proxies_installing.html)."%}
+Before sending data via the proxy, you must [Install and Manage Wavefront Proxies](proxies_installing.html)."%}

 Copy and paste the following property to the `application.properties` file.
 ```